 Himalayan Supervores Pvt Ltd

-Himalayan Supervores Pvt Ltd, established in 2018, is a sister concern of N Agro Pvt Ltd, an agribusiness specializing in micro-organisms, seed production, and the breeding of both normal and hybrid seeds.
+Himalayan Supervores Pvt Ltd, established in 2018, is a sister concern of N Agro Pvt Ltd, an agribusiness specialising in micro-organisms, seed production, and the breeding of both normal and hybrid seeds.
 Himalayan Supervores, which derives its name from the term “Supervores” to represent a new breed of people consuming superfoods, primarily focuses on the processing of vegetables.
 Based in Balkhu, Kathmandu, the company sources vegetables from smallholder and commercial farmers, which are then washed, sorted, graded, and pre-cut before being sold to both national and international markets.
 The company employs ten full-time staff and 16 part-time employees.

 Contact: Website